 After five decades, she still electrifies the stage with her one-of-a-kind persona in a vibrant and fresh cabaret act.
 She purrs, prowls and growls, coos and cracks up.

-In 2006 she was diagnosed with colon cancer, and she died of the disease on December 25, 2008, age 80 or 81.She had been living in Connecticut.
+In 2006 she was diagnosed with colon cancer, and she died of the disease on 25 December 2008, aged 81, in Weston, Connecticut.